 The value of the field MUST specify the identifier for the class of service to which the encapsulated string applies.
-This MUST be a class which was requested in the associated REG-REQ.
+This MUST be a class which was requested in the associated REG-REQ, if present.
+Note: If no Class ID was present for any Class-of-Service TLV in the REG-REQ, the CMTS MUST send a REG-RSP with a class-of-service failure response and no service class TLVs.